24-Jan-2017, 19:00 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Jack Jennings' birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Jack Jennings, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-As his intellect develops it will always follow whatever subjects capture his heart and whichever teachers are truly enthused by what they are teaching.
-But because words are in some ways an awkward medium for his highly developed emotional nature, Jack Jennings may sometimes [...]
+His sensitive and highly intuitive nature makes him acutely aware of how others perceive him, even if they try to conceal it.
+Consequently much time and energy are likely to be spent in soliciting loving and affirmative responses from parents and family.
+But this child's [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Jack Jennings' inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
+He is more interested in doing than in learning or articulating, and tends to accept and trust only the evidence of his physical senses.
 Therefore abstract arguments about principles and rules will mean little to him as he grows.
-But a clear and honest explanation of why something is sensible and likely to prove to his advantage will go much further.
-Jack Jennings has a capacity for real contentment something [...] [..]
-Jack Jennings' innate sensuality extends from the physical realm to the emotional one.
-He loves the indulgence of strong feelings, and cannot or will not shrug off important emotional experiences simply because he is told to do so.
-He is likely to be a possessive child, [...]
-Hidden traits In contrast to Jack Jennings' essentially earthy and well-grounded nature, he also possesses great sensitivity and a hidden romanticism which out of pride and a desire to be best and first he may begin to conceal at quite an early age.
-He has a secret dream-world to [...]
+But a clear and honest explanation of why [...] [..]
+It may seem to take Jack Jennings longer than some children to achieve certain things, but if he is allowed to proceed at his own pace, he will not only get there in the end he will never forget what he has learned.
+Thus he is sometimes rather like the tortoise in the [...]
+Hidden traits [..]
+He has a secret dream-world to which he may retreat when his anxieties become too great, but he may be most reluctant to share this with parents and family because he fears it will be rejected.
+His intense sensitivity sometimes borders on the psychic, and he is receptive [...]
 IV.
 Emotional Needs and Patterns in Relationships

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future